venkatreddysangita/venkatpublicrepo/README.md

 - Access Team template creation for followup entity
   ![AccessTeamTemplateCreation](https://github.com/venkatreddysangita/venkatpublicrepo/assets/145289091/1982a434-c6bc-4017-9c55-1d7dfe9166b6)

+- Access Team template need to be configured at the followup entity form and publish

 ### Assumptions and Key Points
 - OOB features are untouched like forms, views, sitemap etc. so that customization is done for the requirements only